Class Schedule

 BLS is the foundation for saving lives after cardiac arrest.
 This video-based, Instructor-led course teaches both single-rescuer and team basic life support skills for application in in-facility and prehospital settings.
 It is designed for healthcare professionals and other personnel who need to know how to perform CPR and other basic cardiovascular life support skills.

 You are required to have the current textbook for this course.
-If you already own one or have access to one before, during, and after the class, you do not need to purchase one here.
-If you do not have a current textbook, purchase one here or contact us directly.
-You may also purchase one from the AHA directly at. https://shopcpr.heart.org/bls-provider-manual
+If you already own one or have access to one before, during, and after the class, you do not need to purchase one.
+If you do not have a current textbook, you can purchase one directly from the AHA:

 This is a Recertification course.
 All participants must have a current PALS card or a card with an expiration date less than 90 days from the class.

-Pediatric Advanced Life Support (PALS) is a classroom, video-based, Instructor-led course that uses a series of simulated pediatric emergencies to reinforce the essential concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation, and team dynamics.
-The PALS Course aims to improve the quality of care for seriously ill or injured children, resulting in improved outcomes.
+Pediatric Advanced Life Support (PALS) is a classroom, video-based, Instructor-led course that uses a series of simulated pediatric emergencies to reinforce the important concepts of a systematic approach to pediatric assessment, basic life support, PALS treatment algorithms, effective resuscitation, and team dynamics.
+The goal of the PALS Course is to improve the quality of care provided to seriously ill or injured children, thereby improving outcomes.